timothyrjames/cs1520/week06/gae/setup_ds_emulator.md

 ## Installing the Cloud Datastore Emulator

-We'll need to install the Cloud Datastore Emulator:
+First, we'll need to install the Cloud Datastore Emulator:

 ```bash
 gcloud components install cloud-datastore-emulator
 ```

 Before starting your emulator, you'll need to set your project.
-You'll want to identify the project you're currently testing or deploying to:
+You'll want to identify the project you're currently testing or deploying to and set it using the gcloud config set command:

 ```bash
 gcloud config set project YOUR_PROJECT_ID